 Hiya, I’m Archie! @archiewyn

-There’s so many great things about Garwnant, I wasn’t too sure where to start so I thought so I thought I’d be better off making a list!
+There are so many great things about Garwnant, I wasn’t too sure where to start so I thought I’d be better off making a list!

 There so many different paths at Garwnant, it’s difficult to know where to start!
 From the car park, you can choose from three different routes – just follow the colour coded arrows!
 There’s a sign in human talk which explains all of the different routes – luckily there’s something for everyone, from little pups to big dogs which is why I’ve been going there since I was little!